subpurple/escargot/README.md

 - Because of MSNP limitations, if you want to log in to MSN < 5, you have to store an MD5-encoded password (`User.front_data['msn']['pw_md5']`)

+- Some WLM 8 betas don't work with Escargot even though it supports their protocol mainly due to the way they login or subtle differences in the way they use services

 - Circles/Groups for WLM 2009 are fully implemented.
 However, managing member roles is expected to be done from an external source (in Messenger's case, a website).
 Running `script/managegrpchat.py` will let you perform a few actions on a group chat and its users (run `python script/managegrpchat.py -h` to see instructions)

 YMSG: